-For a full description of the affected environment and environmental consequences for on-base and offbase road traffic, refer to Volume 6: Related Actions - Utilities and Roadway Projects.
+For a full description of the affected environment and environmental consequences for on-base and off-base road traffic, refer to Volume 6: Related Actions - Utilities and Roadway Projects.
 Although this Chapter focuses on marine transportation, a brief discussion is included on additional truck traffic that would occur from transportation of dredged material from barges to upland disposal sites.
-Detailed analysis of potential impacts to biological resources is presented in Chapter 11 of this Volume.
-Analysis of the potential environmental impacts as they relate to the physical and chemical composition of the materials to be dredged and the potential dewatering and beneficial reuse of the dredged materials are addressed in Chapter 4 of this Volume and Volume 9, Appendix D.